MohammedAlkhrashi/imlnd-udacity-image_classifier/README.md

 ```
 python predict.py path/to/image path/to/model
 ```
-This will return the top likely classe using the given model,
+This will return the top likely classe using the given model.

-test images and a model I trained are included for testing. the model named: "best_model" has an accuarcy of ~75%
+test images and a model I trained are included for testing.

+the model named: "best_model" has an accuarcy of ~75%

 ### Example: